 If Star Wars: Kenobi does explore this storyline, it will have to retcon the prequel trilogy.
 In the prequels — The Phantom Menace, Attack of the Clones, and Revenge of the Sith — Obi-Wan enjoys flying.

 In fact, in Attack of the Clones, Anakin tells Obi-Wan, “Sorry master, I forgot you hate flying.”

 Obi-Wan then replies, “I don’t mind flying — but what you’re doing is suicide!”

 By the end of the prequels, Obi-Wan hated flying

-Though Kenobi tells Skywalker that he doesn’t mind flying, a later incident in Star Wars: Attack of the Clones changes his mind.
+Though Kenobi tells Skywalker he doesn’t mind flying, a later incident in Star Wars: Attack of the Clones changes his mind.

 The official Star Wars account confirmed on Twitter that after Obi-Wan had an encounter with Jango and Boba Fett just off the planet of Kamino, he started to hate flying.

 And it’s a fear he never got over for the rest of his life.